alazaroc/blog-web-code/_posts/2022-03-20-how-to-add-ci-cd-to-my-cdk-project.md

 This is the code to add the CodePipeline resource with 2 stages:

-- source with GitHub v2 (with a connection)
+- Source with GitHub v2 (with a connection)
 - Build phase (`cdk synth`)

 > CDK pipelines will generate CodeBuild projects for each **ShellStep** you use